Leonid Kravchuk: Economy

+Foreign policy

+As part of the agreement between the national communists and national-democrats, the latter group largely dictated foreign policy during Kravchuk's presidency.
+Dmytro Pavlychko, Bohdan Horyn and Serhiy Holovatyi, all influential People's Deputies on the Foreign Affairs Committee, were longtime dissident activists who belonged to Rukh and the pro-Kravchuk Republican and Democratic parties.
+This policy came to an end following the 1994 parliamentary election, when Communist Borys Oliynyk became head of the Foreign Affairs Committee and Socialist Volodymyr Mukhin the Defence and Security Committee.
+Kravchuk took a pro-European stance, developing relations with the West and signing a cooperation accord with the European Union.
+He opposed membership in the EU, Council of Europe and General Agreement on Tariffs and Trade.

-Ukraine under Kravchuk welcomed the idea of NATO enlargement.
-As president, he never opposed the expansion of the Alliance or the possibility of a future Ukrainian membership to NATO.
-This was reflected in his disdain for military cooperation with Eurasian structures, such as the Tashkent CIS Collective Security Treaty, in favour of European security structures.
+Kravchuk welcomed the idea of NATO enlargement.
+As president, he never opposed the expansion of the alliance or the possibility of a future Ukrainian membership to NATO.
+This was reflected in his disdain for military cooperation with Eurasian structures, such as the Commonwealth of Independent States, in favour of European security structures.
 He said that "the best guarantee to Ukraine's security would be membership to NATO."
-He repeated his support for an immediate Ukrainian membership to NATO in 1994.
+He expressed support for an immediate Ukrainian membership to NATO in 1994.

-Ukraine and Russia argued over many issues, including how the Soviet Navy's Black Sea Fleet should be divided.
-In May 1992, Russia's Supreme Soviet voted to declare the Soviet government's 1954 grant of Crimea to Ukraine an illegal act.
-Ukraine opposed this decision.
-The status of the Russian Black Sea Fleet's presence in Sevastopol and the Crimea was not resolved by a 20-year lease agreement until 1997, three years after Kravchuk left office.

-Under Kravchuk's leadership, Ukraine's economy slumped as corruption linked to privatization of Soviet-era industry thrived.
-Ukraine's economic woes caused a decline in Kravchuk's political popularity, sparking governmental infighting.
-Political tension reached a point in the fall of 1993 that the then-prime minister, Leonid Kuchma, resigned.
-By 1994, in less than three years of Kravchuk's presidency, the country's GDP had shrunk by 40 percent.